 17. 89% of buyers prefer buying from Amazon than from other ecommerce platforms, online shopping statistics by year confirm.

 A recent study on Amazon customers in the US shows that these customers have a high level of trust.
-98% of Amazon’s regular customers buy something daily, whereas 99% only buy something a few times a week.
-Amazon has always been committed to creating a safe and reliable experience for customers.
+98% of Amazon’s regular customers buy something daily, and 99% buy something a few times a week.

 18. 23% of Amazon’s visitors are only there for inspiration, online shopping statistics confirm.